Jamestown Settlement Facts

 Between State Route 31 and the Colonial Parkway; adjacent to Colonial National Historical Park, which encompasses Historic Jamestowne, and six miles from Williamsburg.
 Ten miles from Interstate 64, Exits 242A and 234.
 GPS address: 2110 Jamestown Road, Williamsburg, VA 23185.

 The museum consists of two elements: an indoor theater and gallery exhibits, and an outdoor living-history program.
 An introductory film, 1607: A Nation Takes Root, is shown at regular intervals daily in the Robins Foundation Theater.
 Gallery exhibits chronicle the nation’s 17th-century beginnings in Virginia in the context of its Powhatan Indian, English and west central African cultures.
 Exhibits set the stage for the founding of Jamestown in 1607 and examine the evolution of the Virginia colony during the 17th century and its legacies.
 Outdoors are a re-created Powhatan Indian village depicting the culture of Virginia’s original inhabitants, replicas of the three ships – Susan Constant, Godspeed and Discovery – that transported 104 men and boys from England to Jamestown in 1607, and a palisaded fort representing the colonists’ first home.
-A seasonal riverfront discovery area explores waterway transportation and commercial activities of European, Powhatan and African cultures.

 The Jamestown colony was sponsored by the Virginia Company of London, whose stockholders hoped to make a profit on the venture.
 The settlement faced great difficulties, but managed to endure and was made economically viable through the cultivation of tobacco as a cash crop.
 Jamestown served as the capital of Virginia until 1699, when the seat of government moved to Williamsburg.